 STATION 2: BUILD WITH 100 LEGOS

-Next up, the ever popular build with 100 Legos.
-In my bin I have 100 Legos neatly secured in three separate pencil boxes.
+Next up, is the ever popular build with 100 Legos.
+In my bin, I have 100 Legos neatly secured in three separate pencil boxes.

 You’d be amazed at how much easier it has made this station.
 Students can grab and go build in a corner of the room or stay at a table.
 I love anything that makes stations portable.